Haven’t found your lucky leprechaun yet? Make your own DIY Pot of Gold at the end of the Rainbow

 With the rainbow and gold nuggets made I could create the cloud at one end of my rainbow.
 I used white tissue paper to make 3 tissue paper pom poms.
 I put two on the top and then one underneath to create my cloud shape.

-White the top of my rainbow in the clouds I put the bottom of my rainbow into my black pot.
 I didn’t make enough gold nuggets to actually fill my pot so I put a towel in first to fill up space and then put the gold over the top.
 This way you don’t have to make as many because they can be time consuming.

-My rainbow is coming down from the clouds into the pot of gold!
+The rainbow is coming down from the clouds into the pot of gold!
 This large sized St. Patrick’s Day or spring craft would be perfect for parties or for a front entryway.